The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Photo: nhc.noaa.gov

 Cristobal is the earliest tropical storm system recorded in the Atlantic Basin.
-The National Hurricane Center will track the movement of a system that promises to travel much farther across the mainland and even beyond Wisconsin than any other post-tropical system since the mid-1800s.
+The National Hurricane Center will be monitoring the system, which promises to move much further across the continent and even beyond Wisconsin than any other post-tropical system since the mid-1800s.

 The storm gradually lost its power over land, weakening to a tropical depression early in the morning on Monday, June 8.